Giveth/giveth-docs/whatisgiveth/adviceProcess.md

 ## Underlying mindsets (adapted from [Reinventing Organizations website](https://reinventingorganizationswiki.com/theory/decision-making/)):

-The advice process is a tool that helps decision-making via collective intelligence.
+Advice Process is a tool that helps decision-making via collective intelligence.
 Much depends on the spirit in which people approach it.
 When the advice process is introduced, it might be worthwhile to consider not only the mechanics but also the mindset underlying effective use.

-The advice process can proceed in several ways, depending on the mindset people bring to it:
+Advice Process can proceed in several ways, depending on the mindset people bring to it:

 *   The initiator can approach it authoritatively ("I don't care about what others have said" or, alternatively, "I fully comply with what others have said").
 *   They can approach from a perspective of negotiation or compromise ("I'll do some of what they say so they're happy, but I will feel a little frustrated").